y0ungk/y0ungk.github.io/manager/README.md

 **Validate assumptions.** Opinions need to be backed by data.
 I have a strong bias for action so let's take a hypothesis to try to validate it in a measurable way.
 Learning means we don't repeat mistakes - Let's make new mistakes.
 It's only a failure if we didn't learn something from it.

-## "You say one for the treble, two for the bass" – Work Cadence
+### *"You say one for the treble, two for the bass"*

+Having a cadence for work, helps us plan our time together.
+I value autonomy and want our time together to be effective and impactful.

 **Meetings are useless** without a clear purpose/agenda.
 Any meeting with more than two people (not 1:1's) should have a clear purpose to either make a decision or to discuss a plan for decisions also known as brainstorm.
 An effective meeting will have an owner that drives some outcome by sharing the agenda upfront, with any relevant pre-reads and end with clear next steps.
 If any of those are missing, then email or ping on chat.